ljuvela/GlottDNN/README.md

 Usually the best way to install the dependencies is with the system package manager.
 For example, in Ubuntu use `apt-get` install the packages `libgsl0-dev`, `libsndfile1-dev`, `libconfig++-dev`

 The C++ part uses a standard GNU autotools build system.
-To compile the vocoder, run the following commands in this directory:
+To compile the vocoder, run the following commands in the project root directory
 ``` shell
    ./configure
    make
 ```

-Since the build targets are rather generically named `Analysis` and `Synthesis`, you might not want them in your default system PATH.
+Since the build targets are rather generically named `Analysis` and `Synthesis`, you might not want them in your default system PATH.
 Use the `--prefix` flag to choose another install path
 ``` shell
    ./configure --prefix=/your/install/path/bin
    make install
 ```

-Usually `configure` and `make` should suffice, but if the process complains about missing files try running
+Usually `configure` and `make` should be enough, but if the process complains about missing files try running
 ```
 automake --add-missing
 ```